Coronation: Senedd presiding officer Elin Jones not attending event

 Deputy Presiding Officer and Labour MS David Rees will represent the Senedd at the ceremony in Westminster Abbey.

-Labour First Minister Mark Drakeford, also a republican, will be there for the Welsh government, but Plaid Cymru leader Adam Price will also not attend.
+Labour First Minister Mark Drakeford, also a republican, will be there for the Welsh government, as will Mr Davies but Plaid Cymru leader Adam Price will also not attend.

-In a statement, the presiding officer, or Llywydd, said: "I have taken a personal decision not to attend the coronation.
+In a statement, the presiding officer, also known as the Llywydd, said: "I have taken a personal decision not to attend the coronation.

 "The Senedd will be represented by the deputy presiding officer.